 Filters are an extremely useful way to extract insights from your analytics.

-To filter your data, start by clicking the Filters Rows button to open the modal.
+To filter your data, start by clicking the Add Filter button to open the modal.

 Next, select the column you want to filter your data by.